The association between Victoria University (VU) and the Western Bulldogs Football Club began during the 1980s.

 Students of massage therapy and myotherapy gain hands-on experience treating players and members of the public at a student-run, public access clinic located at Victoria University Whitten Oval.

 Students in other disciplines, such as business, administration, event management, marketing, tourism and hospitality also have the opportunity for work placements at the Bulldogs.

 Find out more about sport and exercise science sport and exercise science placements available to our students.

 Both VU and the Bulldogs have a shared commitment to the development of the western region through collaborative community building programs.

 Bulldogs Friendly Schools (BFS) program

-VU pre-service teachers help to facilitate the BFS ‘Footy in Schools’ program in over 40 primary schools in the west.
+VU pre-service teachers help to facilitate the BFS ‘Footy in Schools’ program in primary schools in the west.
 Primary students gain leadership and teamwork skills on the field they can apply to all aspects of their lives.
 At the same time, pre-service teachers benefit from valuable communication, leadership and coaching experience.

 The Whitten Project

 A regional collaboration across organisations in Melbourne’s west, The Whitten Project aims to develop civic leadership and young leaders’ confidence to contribute to their community and local council.

 VU Achievement Scholarships